Ever since I started prepping and survivalism, I’ve discovered a lot of really useful supplies. One of these is potassium permanganate.

 Treating Athlete’s Foot and Fungal Infections:

 - Mix the crystals with sterile water.
-Use the 1g per liter of water recommendation, or simply add crystals to water until it turns pink (not purple).
+Use the 1g per liter of water recommendation, or add crystals to water until it turns pink (not purple).

 - Soak the infected area in the solution for approximately 20 minutes.

-Warning: Potassium permanganate is very drying.
+Potassium permanganate is very drying.
 It should never be used on dry skin.
 At high concentrations, it can burn skin.
 Discontinue use if the patient feels a burning sensation.

-3. Potassium Permanganate as an Antidote
+3. As an Antidote

 Some older publications recommend using it as a treatment for poisoning, including snake bites.